przemek83/Kaprekar-constant/README.md

 Answer : 3 steps.

 Example 2:
-Given number is 1111.
+The given number is 1111.
-As 1111 is repdigit (number created using only one repeated digit) number algorithm returns -1.
-It is not possible to reach 6174 as each subtraction will be equal 0 (1111 - 1111).
+As 1111 is a repdigit (number created using only one repeated digit) number, the algorithm returns -1.
+It is not possible to reach 6174 as each subtraction will be equal to 0 (1111–1111).
 Answer : -1.

 More info: